Performing operations with non-deliverable financial instruments using simple moving averages

 Let’s look at how to use the capabilities of simple moving averages to complete transactions with non-deliverable OTC financial instruments.

-Any trading strategy should include specific information about when to open a trade ( entry point), as well as a risk management system to reduce your losses.
+Any investment strategy should include specific information about when to open a making investment transactions ( entry point), as well as a risk management system to reduce your losses.
 This increases the overall probability of success in the long run.

 Simple moving averages